stephenhillier/geotech-utils/README.md

 ![stack collection example](./Screenshot.png)

 **Work in progress!** Roadmap:
-* `SieveStack.prototype.passing()` - calculates percent passing for each sieve in stack and returns an array
+* `SieveStack.prototype.passing()` - calculates percent passing for each sieve in the stack and returns the results as an array